wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

     Reviewer
   :::column-end:::
   :::column:::
-    The primary purpose of this role group is to allow members to view and access case data by using a limited set of analysis features in Advanced eDiscovery.Members of this role group can see only the documents that are assigned to them.
+    The primary purpose of this role group is to allow members to view and access case data by using a limited set of analysis features in Microsoft Purview eDiscovery (Premium).Members of this role group can see only the documents that are assigned to them.
 They can't create, open, or manage an eDiscovery case.This role group has the most restrictive eDiscovery-related permissions.
   :::column-end:::
 :::row-end:::
 :::row:::